chypwc/battery-network-dp/README.md

 The minimum discharge power at each violation period is determined by binary search in OpenDSS.

+For full mathematical details of the DP solver, feedback loop, Q-learning update rule, two-phase training, and hyperparameter configurations, see [methods.md](doc/methods.md).

 ## Distribution Network Model

 ### Feeder Topology